Fabulani/LIO-SAM/README.md

+# Fabiano's comments and notes

+## Changing params and launch files

+1. Change the files (recommended to have one params/launch pair for each dataset bag)
+2. `colcon build` at `/root/ros2_ws`, then `source install/setup.bash`
+3. ???
+4. profit

 # LIO-SAM

 **A real-time lidar-inertial odometry package.
 We strongly recommend the users read this document thoroughly and test the package with the provided dataset first.
 A video of the demonstration of the method can be found on [YouTube](https://www.youtube.com/watch?v=A0H8CoORZJU).**